opf/openproject/docs/system-admin-guide/custom-fields/README.md

 > [!IMPORTANT]
 >
-> Custom fields need to be activated per work package type and added to project(s).
+> Custom fields need to be activated per work package type and added to a project.
 Work package custom fields are only visible when two conditions are met:
 >
 > 1. Custom field has been added to the work package type (form configuration).
-> 2. Custom field is activated for a single or multiple projects.
+> 2. Custom field is activated for the project.

 ### Assign a custom field to a work package type (Enterprise add-on)

-You can[assign a custom field to a work package type](../manage-work-packages/work-package-types/#work-package-form-configuration-enterprise-add-on) (Form configuration) directly via the link in the custom field overview.
+You can [assign a custom field to a work package type](../manage-work-packages/work-package-types/#work-package-form-configuration-enterprise-add-on) (form configuration) directly via the link in the custom field overview.

 ![Add a custom field to a work package type](system-admin-add-field-to-wp-type.png)